KaterinaWalter/javadocs/docs/unit3/notes302.md

 Historian [Melvin Kranzberg](https://en.wikipedia.org/wiki/Melvin_Kranzberg)’s famous first law of technology argues that “technology is neither good nor bad; _nor is it neutral._” For more information on this topic, see Stephanie Hare's presentation [Technology is Not Neutral](https://indico.cern.ch/event/1214023/attachments/2556457/4405409/Hare_CERN%20_28-29Nov2022.pdf), which also examines strong counterpoints.

 {: .highlight }
 "As we’re designing the system, we’re designing society.
-Ethical rules that we choose to put into that design [impact society]… Nothing is self-evident." - **Sir Tim Berners-Lee**, Creator of the World Wide Web
+Ethical rules that we choose to put into that design [impact society]… Nothing is self-evident." ~ **Tim Berners-Lee**, Creator of the World Wide Web

 🎮 Try this game that illustrates **non-neutrality** in software design: <a href="https://survivalofthebestfit.com"><button class="btn btn-primary">Survival of the Best Fit</button></a>